H0M13/Soleil/slides/slides.md

 ---

-Mutable off-chain data not well suited to a lot of blockchain applications but works very well for this use case.
+Unlike using IPFS directly, using a Ceramic data stream allows us to point to mutable data with a single address.
+Streams are built up from of a series of immutable commits.

-Soleil uses Chainlink nodes to store three data feeds on Ceramic:
+Soleil uses Chainlink nodes to store three data feeds as streams on Ceramic:

 - Energy generated per site
 - Cumulative DAI earnings per site